karunagit7/studioweb/README.md

 # studioweb
-# StudioLuxe Admin Website
+# Studio Admin Website

-Welcome to StudioLuxe Admin Website!
+Welcome to Studio Admin Website!
 This project is a frontend-only web application serving as the admin dashboard for managing available stocks, sales, customer lists, pending amounts, and more for a frame and photo print store.

 ## Features